blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 $$ P(y \mid \feature) = \theta(y \weightT \feature) $$

-Now we can determine the likelihood of the entire data set $\mathcal D = (\feature_1, y1), \dots, (\feature_N, y_N)$ is:
+Now we can determine the likelihood of the entire data set $\mathcal D = (\feature_1, y_1), \dots, (\feature_N, y_N)$ is:

 $$
 \prod_{n = 1}^N P(y_n \mid \feature_n) =
 \prod_{n = 1}^N \theta(y_n \weightT \feature_n)
 $$

-It's noteworthy to observe that the same weight vector is being used for each of those products, so that if it's varied to better fit one data point, it might no longer fit another.
+It's noteworthy to observe that the same weight vector is being used for each of those products, so that if it's varied to better fit one particular data point, it might no longer fit another.
 Therefore, whatever maximizes this product would represent the likelihood that the weight vector is representing the underlying probability distribution.

 So now we want to see how to maximize the likelihood with respect to $\weight$.
 This corresponds to minimizing the error: